High Humidity Mould & Condensation

-Unfortunately student properties can be particularly prone to it due to the high levels of occupancy.
+Unfortunately, student properties can be particularly prone to it due to the high levels of occupancy.
 Properties that have been recently modernised are also more susceptible to high humidity mould than older properties due to differences in ease of ventilation.
-This is made worse by tenants not heating the properties sufficiently in an attempt to to save on heating bills.
+This is made worse by tenants not heating the properties sufficiently in an attempt to save on heating bills.

 The first sign of condensation mould is normally the mould growth on permeable surfaces such as walls and ceilings whereas impermeable surfaces such as windows and gloss painted surfaces will cause the water droplets to bead together.
 Condensation will occur on these permeable surfaces where extremes of temperatures occur.

 High humidity mould is most common in bedrooms, bathrooms and in kitchen/dining rooms.
-The drying of clothes releases more moisture in to the air which will exacerbate the problem.
+The drying of clothes releases more moisture into the air which will exacerbate the problem.
 Having windows and interior doors closed prevents the air naturally circulating around the house.

 High humidity mould caused by condensation is normally seasonally occurring during the colder months when windows may be shut and clothing dried inside the property, usually between October and April.
-During the summer months the problem is usually not such an issue as windows are open more frequently and clothing is dried outside reducing the amount of moisture within the property.
-In addition the outside temperature is closer to the inside temperature reducing the amount of condensation.
+During the summer months, the problem is usually not such an issue as windows are open more frequently and clothing is dried outside reducing the amount of moisture within the property.
+In addition, the outside temperature is closer to the inside temperature reducing the amount of condensation.